RoyToren/RoyToren/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working on my thesis which mostly involves geometric processing
+- 🔭 I’m currently working on my thesis which mostly involves Computer Vision and 3D data
 - 👀 I’m interested in Computer Vision, Web and Math
 - 🌱 I’m currently finishing my Masters in Computer Science
 - 💞️ I’m looking to collaborate on various topics